Pasadena, California

-Pasadena (/ˌpæsəˈdiːnə/ PAS-ə-DEE-nə) is a city in Los Angeles County, California, United States, 11 mi northeast of downtown Los Angeles.
-It is the most populous city and the primary cultural center of the San Gabriel Valley.
+Pasadena (/ˌpæsəˈdiːnə/ PASS-ə-DEE-nə) is a city in Los Angeles County, California, United States, 10 mi northeast of downtown Los Angeles.
+It is the primary cultural center of the San Gabriel Valley.
 Old Pasadena is the city's original commercial district.

 Its population was 138,699 at the 2020 census, making it the 45th-largest city in California and the ninth-largest in Los Angeles County.
 Pasadena was incorporated on June 19, 1886, 36 years after the city of Los Angeles but still one of the first in what is now Los Angeles County.

-Pasadena is home to many scientific, educational, and cultural institutions, including the California Institute of Technology, Pasadena City College, Kaiser Permanente Bernard J. Tyson School of Medicine, Fuller Theological Seminary, Theosophical Society, Parsons Corporation, Art Center College of Design, the Planetary Society, Pasadena Playhouse, the Ambassador Auditorium, the Norton Simon Museum, and the USC Pacific Asia Museum.

 Pasadena hosts the annual Rose Bowl football game and Tournament of Roses Parade each New Year's Day.

 History

 Indigenous history

-The earliest known inhabitants of Pasadena and its surroundings were members of the Native American Hahamog-na tribe, a branch of the Tongva Nation.
-They spoke the Tongva language, part of the Uto-Aztecan language group.
-Native Americans had lived in the Los Angeles Basin for thousands of years.
+Native Americans lived in the Los Angeles Basin for thousands of years.
+The earliest known inhabitants of present-day Pasadena and its surroundings were members of the Hahamog-na tribe, a branch of the Tongva Nation.
+They spoke the Tongva language, belonging to the Northern subfamily of the Uto-Aztecan language group.

 Pasadena means "valley" in the language of the Ojibwe, a Native American tribe not local to the region.
-The name was chosen by American colonists from Indiana who would later move to the area.
+The name was chosen by American settlers from Indiana who would later move to the area.

 Spanish era

-The Spanish first colonized the Los Angeles Basin in the 1770s as part of the Viceroyalty of New Spain, building the San Gabriel Mission and renaming the local Tongva people "Gabrielino Indians", after the name of the mission.
+The Spanish first colonized the Los Angeles Basin in the 1770s as part of the Viceroyalty of New Spain, building the San Gabriel Mission and renaming the local Tongva people "Gabrielinos" or "Gabrieleños", after the name of the mission.
 Today, several bands of Tongva people live in the Los Angeles area.